free consultation

 Licensed nursing facilities typically follow structured repositioning protocols, with many care plans requiring staff members to reposition immobile residents at least every two hours while documenting skin condition, hydration levels, and pressure relief equipment use.

-When those systems break down, missed turning schedules, incomplete documentation, or ignored skin discoloration can allow a small irritation to progress into a severe pressure injury.
+When those systems break down, missed turning schedules, incomplete documentation, or ignored skin discoloration can allow a small irritation to progress through the bedsore stages into severe tissue damage.
 For Philadelphia families reviewing medical records, repositioning logs, and nurse notes, long gaps between documented entries often raise serious questions about whether a resident received adequate supervision and whether required prevention practices were followed.

 When a pressure injury advances quickly, it often points to failures in the systems facilities are required to maintain.
 Missed repositioning schedules, inadequate skin assessments, and delayed responses to early warning signs can allow a wound to move from surface redness to deep tissue damage within days.
 In severe cases, prolonged exposure to unrelieved pressure can expose muscle tissue or bone and create conditions for serious infection, sepsis, or hospitalization.